 On January 4, 1975, Congress enacted Public Law 93-647.
-The law amended Title IV of the Social Security Act (referred to as the Act) by creating a new Part D, "Child Support and Establishment of Paternity."
+The law amended Title IV of the Social Security Act by creating a new Part D, "Child Support and Establishment of Paternity."
 Part D imposes obligations on the states in order for their federal grants under Title IV to continue at an unreduced level, and it establishes conditions of eligibility for Transitional Employment Assistance (TEA) recipients.
 Title IV-D, as amended, authorizes the enforcement of child support obligations owed by noncustodial parents to their children, locating parents, establishing paternity, and obtaining child support and medical support.
 These objectives are based on the belief that all children are entitled to have their parents identified and to receive support from both parents.
-Child support programs are also referred to as IV-D programs because the authority for the program is located within the Social Security Act, Title IV, Part D.